matthew-mojira/cicero/docs/README.md

 * `(set x e)`: evaluates `e` and binds it to `x` (identifer) local variable.
   The value of the expression is whatever `e` evaluated to.
 * `(defn ...)`: defines a function, see below
+* `(cond (e1 f1) ... (e2 f2))`: evaluate each condition `e1...en` in order
+  until the first `ei` evaluates to true, then evaluate `fi` (which will be the value of the whole expression).
+Throws an exception if no cases match
+* `(while e1 e2)`: while loop as you expect where `e1` is the condition and `e2` is the body.
+The value of the expression is the value of `e1` during the last evaluation (not so helpful really, just one of two falsy values)
+* `(begin e1 e2 ... en)`: evaluate all expressions in order (given that there's not some exception thrown).
+As a matter of syntax, the list of expressions must be nonempty

 ### Built-ins